Deep Reinforcement Learning with Weighted Q-Learning: Conclusion and future works

 \section{Conclusion and future works}

-We present WDQN, a new value-based Deep Reinforcement Learning algorithm, that extends the Weighted Q-Learning algorithm to work in environments with an highly dimensional state representation.
-WDQN is a principled and robust method to exploit uncertainty in DRL to accurately estimate the maximum action-value in a given state.
-We empirically support our claims by showing that WDQN consistently reduces the bias of DQN across different tasks.
+We present WDQN, a new value-based Deep Reinforcement Learning algorithm that extends the Weighted Q-Learning algorithm to work in environments with a high-dimensional state representation.
+WDQN is a principled and robust method to exploit uncertainty in DRL to accurately estimate the maximum action value in a given state.
 Our results corroborate the findings of previous works~\cite{gal2016dropout, gal2017concrete}, confirming that dropout can be used successfully for approximate Bayesian inference in DRL.
-Future works may explore the combination of WDQN with the other, orthogonal, DQN extensions and may attempt to adapt the WDQN approach to other techniques modelling uncertainty in deep neural networks.
+Future works may explore the combination of WDQN with other orthogonal DQN extensions and may attempt to adapt the WDQN approach to other techniques modeling uncertainty in deep neural networks.